 Twain, seen here at the Billboard Music Awards in May 2014, remarried in January 2011, to Swiss business executive Frederic Thiebaud, following her 2008 divorce from record producer Robert "Mutt" Lange.
 More recently, she was inducted into the Canadian Music Hall of Fame, debuted a reality show for the Oprah Winfrey Network and played two-year Las Vegas residency.
-On March 4, 2015, she announced she would be going on her first tour in 11 years, starting in June 2015, and plans to release her fifth studio album within a year or so.
+She kicked off her first tour in 11 years on June 5, 2015, and plans to release her fifth studio album within a year or so.

 Country superstar Garth Brooks enjoyed one of the most successful careers in popular music history, breaking records for both sales and concert attendance throughout the 1990s.

 Brooks retired in 2001, but returned in December 2009, when he began a five-year concert deal with the Encore Hotel and Casino on the Las Vegas Strip.
 He was also inducted into the Country Music Hall of Fame in October 2012.
 He kicked off his first world tour in 13 years with 11 shows in the Chicago area in September 2014 and released his first new studio album since 2001's "Scarecrow" in November 2014.

 Irish singer-songwriter Sinead O'Connor had one of the biggest hits of the 1990s with her cover of "Nothing Compares 2 U," which received three Grammy nominations and won three MTV Video Music Awards.